The Highwaymen (folk band)

-The Highwaymen was an American 1960s "collegiate folk" group.
-The quintet's version of "Michael Row the Boat Ashore", a 19th Century African-American work song, released in 1959 under the title "Michael," was a Billboard #1 hit in September 1961.
+The Highwaymen were an American 1960s "collegiate folk" group.
+The quintet's version of "Michael, Row the Boat Ashore", a 19th Century African-American work song, released in 1959 under the title "Michael," was a Billboard #1 hit in September 1961.
 The group scored another Top 20 hit in 1962 with a version of Lead Belly's "Cotton Fields".
 "Michael" sold over one million copies, achieving gold record status.
 The group originated at Wesleyan University in Middletown, Connecticut, where its members were undergraduates.